AudioReputation is reader-supported. When you buy through links on our site, we may earn an affiliate commission Learn More

 Since Bluetooth is the most popular and most affordable technology when it comes to wireless connection, most of the wireless speakers on the market are, in fact, Bluetooth devices.
 In order to pair your TV (or any other device) with your speakers, you need a TV that has a Bluetooth.
 If you don’t have a Bluetooth-enabled TV, there is a simple workaround but it will cost you a little bit.
 You will find a bunch of small devices called Bluetooth transmitters (or transceivers) on the Amazon and you can buy one for $25-$60.
 You just need to pick one of those with aptX low latency support.
 Some of the most popular transmitters/transceivers on the market are TaoTronnics TT-BA07, TaoTronics TT-BA12US, TaoTronics TT-BA09, Avantree Priva IIA.
 You can also make some of your old wired speakers wireless by using Bluetooth receiver (or transceiver) for the speakers (it also has to support aptX low latency) and Bluetooth transmitters (or transceiver) for your TV.
 In most cases, this will be a cheaper option than buying wireless speakers.

-If you really want to buy a wireless speaker and not to make your old wired speakers wireless, we have made a list of 10 best wireless speakers for TV.
+If you really want to buy a wireless speaker and not to make your old wired speakers wireless, we have made a list of 10 best wireless speakers for TV in 2021.
 We’ve tried to include all kinds of speakers (Bluetooth, Wi-Fi, RF) from different price ranges and with different features.
 Hopefully, you will find something interesting here.

 1. Serene Innovations TV-SB Wireless TV Listening Speaker